LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # How to integrate into your project
 1. Place the folder `Asset/PointCloud-Visualization-Tool` in this repo to your Unity project `Asset` folder
-2. Drag the prefab `Assets\PointCloud-Visualization-Tool\Prefab\PointCloud.prefab` into your scene.
+2. Drag the DataObject prefab `Assets\PointCloud-Visualization-Tool\Prefab\DataObject.prefab` into your scene.

 # Data
 - The repo supports to read .bin and .ply data files.
 Refer to (TODO) for more data.
 If you want to use the .bin data outside this project, first you need to convert them to `single-precision floating-point` format.
 Three single-precision floats consist a 3D coordinate of one point.